qsoon/quantile-fitting-graphsignals/README.md

   - `utils.R` is a code for functions used for signal fitting and visualization.
   - `motivation.R` provides a code for motivating examples.
   - `simulation_robustfit.R` and `simulation_structure.R` are codes for simulation study.
-  - `realdata_structure` is a code for real data analysis.
+  - `realdata_structure.R` is a code for real data analysis.

 - Data
   - `Manhattan_zones.csv` contains Manhattan zones information in NYC.